VeinsOfTheEarth/RivGraph/README.md

 Use RivGraph by creating either a delta or a river class, then applying the associated methods.
 As there is no documentation as of now, you will have to play with it and dig through the code a bit to understand how to use it.
 The rivgraph.py file contains these classes, as well as their methods, and should be a great starting place.

 8/6/2019 - RivGraph is being prepared for "official release."
 The code is up-to-date, but has not been cleaned, commented, or sufficiently documented.
-There are currently no examples, but they are being prepared.
+There is currently [one example](https://github.com/jonschwenk/RivGraph/blob/master/examples/delta_example.py.ipynb) that should get you started; more are underway.

 For examples of what RivGraph does, see this AGU poster: https://www.researchgate.net/publication/329845073_Automatic_Extraction_of_Channel_Network_Topology_RivGraph